PavanRangani/docs/docs/prd/philanthropy/export.md

 - Ask for [Year](#year-filter)

-- Sorting: Alphabetical order of organization name.

 - Column name

+  - `Foundation or Non-Profit Firm`
-  - `Non-Profit Firm` - Show Organization name
+    - `Foundation` is for Contribution and `Non-Profit Firm` is for Grant.

-  - `Tax ID` - Show EIN number of the organization
+  - `Tax ID`
+    - Show EIN number of the organization
+  - `Address`

-  - `Address` - Show Address of the organization.
+    - Show Address of the organization.
+  - `Amount Paid`

+    - Shows `Amount` of Paid payment
+    - Decimal is not allowed
   - `Tax Deductible Amount`

     - Shows `Tax Deductible Amount` of Paid payment
     - Decimal is not allowed

-  - `Amount Paid`

-    - Shows `Amount` of Paid payment
+- Sorting: Alphabetical order of organization name.

-    - Decimal is not allowed
+- Show `No Records Found` message when no records available.

-### Grant Detail
+### Grant Detail Report

 - It's another Taxation report (other than "Tax Filing Report").